dmicha16/simple_serial_port/README.md

 string incoming = Serial.ReadSerialPort(reply_wait_time, syntax_type);
 ```
 The received string is then returned without the delimiters.
-If no delimiters are found in the config file, or the reading has failed for any reason, the function will return an appropriate warning message.
+If no delimiters are found in the config file, or the reading has failed for certain reason, the function will return an appropriate warning message.

 ### Writing to Serial port